drjdlarson/lager_spaaro/Tutorial 2 - Adding new vehicle and InputOutput/README.md

-# Tutorial 2 - Autocode generation
+# Tutorial 2 - Adding new vehicle and Input/Output
 This tutorial will outline the process to add a new vehicle to the framework as well as showcasing the input and output functionality and log review.

 ## Hardware components